IbrahimTanyalcin/LEXICON/readme.md

 So if you would like to show your support for this project you can contribute to my general **[PATREON](https://www.patreon.com/ibrahimTanyalcin)** page.

 You cannot?
 It's ok.
 Do you find it useful?
-Then please consider starring this repository -> motivation does not hurt.
+Then please consider starring this repository -> **motivation does not hurt**.

 Thank You!